Intel Multi-Node server

 Intel® Server System D40AMP Family

 These server systems have the most recent data center technology by intel inside it, which comes optimized, so it works in tandem with the system.
 This model of system servers uses data center technology to reduce the complexity of the intensive process.
 This is a tremendous help in tackling the demands of current data workloads.
 This system server is powered by the innovative 3rd gen processor of the Intel Xeon Scalable series.
-These are dual-socket systems boosted by Intel Optane memory which is much better than the average DRAMs.
-These systems have improved airflow because of a new design, and no compromises for the CPU performance have been made.
-The 4th generation PCIe helps you move data rapidly across nodes.
-These systems are certified to be used for HCL solutions.
+Boosted by Intel Optane memory, these dual-socket systems outperform typical DRAMs.
+Their new design promotes better airflow, and they maintain uncompromised CPU performance.
+The 4th generation PCIe facilitates swift data movement across nodes.
+Moreover, these systems come certified for HCL solutions.
 These are also very efficient when it comes to deployments of hybrid or private cloud systems.

 3. Intel® Server System S9200WK